hirosystems/chainhook/docs/overview.md

 ## Understand the Predicate Design

-Predicates are the conditions that you can define to scan the blocks easier and faster on a block chain.
+Predicates are the conditions that you can define to scan the blocks easier and faster on a blockchain.

 Predicates are defined in the If-this, then-that format.
 You'll write your condition in the `if-this` condition template and use `then-that` to output the result.

 ### `if-this` Predicate Design

 The `if-this` predicate design can use the following attributes to define the predicates.
-The 'scope' paramter is mandatory to use with any of the other parameters.
+The 'scope' parameter is mandatory to use with any of the other parameters.

 - scope (mandatory)
 - equals